 Weekly sessions will rotate between providing direct preparatory steps for the parabolic flight, building skills towards project development and testing, and providing background knowledge and relevant real-world examples via guest lectures.
 Recitations will be offered throughout the course, to support prototyping and project development outside of class hours.
 Students are expected to attend recitations, but can opt-out if they can demonstrate prior mastery of the skill in question.
 Short problem sets will be assigned, associated with the Mechanical Design, Sensing & Electrical Design, and Manufacturing lecture content.
 Limited readings will be required, with short reading responses and project page documentation submitted via the PubPub course website.

 By the end of the class, we expect student projects to be ready to pass an internal Critical Design Review (CDR) with an accompanying, mature prototype.
-Students will be expected to use the intervening time over IAP to finalize a flight-ready model and submit final paperwork to the parabolic flight provider, with MIT Space Exploration Initiative guidance.
+Students will be expected to use the intervening time over IAP and early spring semester to finalize a flight-ready model and submit final paperwork to the parabolic flight provider, with SEI guidance.

 This class is not intended to teach the fundamentals of mechanical design, embedded programming & circuits, and rapid prototyping from scratch.
 On most topics, we will assume prior knowledge.
 If you are new to these skills, we recommend taking “How to Make (Almost) Anything” in parallel.

 Please refer to the Syllabus below for course topic and schedule details, and to the Admissions Criteria for details on the application process.
 Each student will be expected to maintain a Pub project page documenting their project progress throughout the class.

 Not sure if you want to apply but are still interested and want to learn more?
-Please fill out this form so we can share the link to our first class.
-We may also host an info session prior to the first class.
+Please fill out this form so we can share the details of our first class.

-Important Notice: The class will be filmed, and the footage may be made public.
+Important Notice: The class will be recorded, and the footage may be made public.

 Questions?
 Please send a note to [email protected].

 The below embedded webpage for the syllabus is also available here.
 Check back often, as it is updated regularly throughout the semester.